ngdh32/VocabGroupingTool/README.md

 Follow the below steps to install the application:
 1. Clone this repository
-2. Go to VocabGroupingTool/VocabGroupingToolCore/appsettings.json and change the connection string to yours and the value of data_migration property to "Y"
+2. Go to VocabGroupingTool/VocabGroupingToolCore/appsettings.json and change the connection string as well as vgt_cert_path (you can use openssl to create one) to yours and the value of data_migration property to "Y".
 3. Go to VocabGroupingTool/VocabGroupingToolCore/Startup.cs and change the entity framework provider to yours (e.g. Oracle, MSSQL)
 4. Go to VocabGroupingTool/VocabGroupingToolCore/ and execute the following commands to create the database schema:
 ```